What do I look like?

 Who am I?

 I am a computer scientist working on differential privacy (DP).
 I design and analyze DP algorithms in settings where there is no "trusted curator."
 My thesis work was on the shuffle model and I continue to explore how to use crytographic primitives for DP.
-I strive to minimize sample efficiency, communication complexity, and vulnerability to attacks.
+My current focus is on deploying DP algorithms in trusted execution environments (TEEs).

 My current affiliation is Google NY, where I am a research scientist.
 Prior to that, I was a postdoctoral fellow in the Department of Computer Science at Georgetown University, where I was fortunate to work with Prof. Kobbi Nissim and Chao Yan.